tjohann/mydriver/README.md

 Basic character driver with open, close, read, write and ioctl support (PM-support prepared).

-The driver develops a simple char_driver.
-It creates an dev-node (/dev/char_driver) on which you can use read, write and ioctl on it.
+The driver implements a simple char_driver.
+It creates a dev-node (/dev/char_driver), on which you can use read, write and ioctl.
 The simple example shows how to use the driver:

 1. open char_driver
 2. read driver default string from driver